apache/incubator-kie-drools/kie-pmml-trusty/kie-pmml-models-drools-archetype/Readme.md

 Test:

-The src/test/resources/projects contains two folder to have IT tests of the archetype itself.
+The src/test/resources/projects contains a folder to have IT test of the archetype itself.

 Inside such folder there is
 1. some specifications for the project to be created (archetype.pom.properties, archetype.properties)